 In 2017 we are attempting to save 3 tons of pre consumer textile waste.
 That's enough to make roughly 6,000 ZWD pieces.
 We plan to use my unique process to turn trash into treasure.
-With the assistance of Manufacture New York, we will process and track waste to analyze market potential for this process and prove that zero waste design has more triple bottom line returns to the fashion industry than conventional fashion.
+We will process and track waste to analyze market potential for this process and prove that zero waste design has more triple bottom line returns to the fashion industry than conventional fashion.

 ZWD will create a closed loop option for the apparel industry to aid in ending the catastrophic pollution that plagues our earth and tarnishes our reputation as designers and as people.
 This process will create jobs as well as a workforce training program for the future innovators of zero waste design that we so desperately need to encourage as we think about the future of our planet.

 Please consider ZWD as you think about how

 you would like to dress in the future."

 After starting his collection in 2010, Daniel gained the attention of both the buyers and the audience on season 2 of the NBC reality competition, Fashion Star in Spring, 2013.

 Daniel Silverstein has given numerous interviews and lectures about his Zero Waste Design techniques.
 He has appeared in Driving Fashion Forward with Amber Valletta, and on MSNBC Shift and ABC News 7, Silverstein is committed to promoting responsible consumption by the fashion industry while demanding quality designs and products.